Canada police report multiple shootings; suspect in custody

-LANGLEY, British Columbia (AP) — Police reported multiple shootings of “transient victims” Monday in a Vancouver suburb and said a suspect was in custody.
+LANGLEY, British Columbia (AP) — Canadian police reported multiple shootings of homeless people Monday in a Vancouver suburb and said a suspect was in custody.

 The Royal Canadian Mounted Police said most of the shootings were in downtown Langley.
 There was one report of a shooting in neighboring Langley Township.